Mister Mind: DC Rebirth

-Mister Mind returns in the new Shazam! series during the "DC Rebirth", still in an alliance with Sivana.
-It is revealed that Mister Mind's real name is Maxivermis Mind and that he originates from the Wildlands, one of the realms of the Magiclands.
-He additionally possesses magic derived from the Library of Eternity.
+Mister Mind returns in the new Shazam! series during the "DC Rebirth," still in an alliance with Sivana.
+Residing inside of Sivana's ear, Mind has Sivana go to a doctor's office to cut out the tongue of a "medicine man" as it is needed for a spell.
+It is revealed that Mister Mind's real name is Maxivermis Mind and that he is believed to have originated from the Wildlands, one of the seven realms in the Magiclands.
+Mind suffered abuse as a child and tried for years to break into the Library of Eternity.
+He eventually succeeded and after absorbing all the knowledge and power of countless spells, he returned to the Wildlands and took his revenge on those who he believed had wronged him.

 Powers and abilities

 Mister Mind originally possessed a high intellect in which made him among the greatest criminal masterminds in the DC Universe, could temporarily transfer his mind into others for a limited of time, and could also spin cocoons strong enough to bind and gag the Marvels to prevent them from speaking the magic word.
-Later appearances of the character describes them as a "telepath of the highest order" able to consume the thoughts others and is a powerful sorcerer in recent stories, having consumed spell books in the Rock of Eternity to gain their knowledge and power.
+Later appearances of the character describes them as a "telepath of the highest order" able to consume the thoughts of others, a vastly overpowered telekinetic who could belt a magical champion over great distances and is a powerful sorcerer in his own right as of recent publishing, having consumed spell books in the Rock of Eternity to gain their knowledge and power.

 While very long-lived, Mister Mind's usual body is also only the larval stage of his breed.
-He briefly reaches maturity and evolves into a Hyperfly that manipulates reality, feeds on the timelines of singular universes, and traverses space, including dimensions with relative ease.
+He briefly reaches maturity and evolves into the dreaded Hyperfly which can manipulate reality, feeds on the timelines of singular universes, and traverses space and dimensions with relative ease.
 After returning to his pupal stage, Mind retains the ability to reproduce asexually.
 He can also adjust his size and mass at will or psionically influence technology from galaxies far away.